neelsmith/sparkml-docker/README.md

 ## Examples of building and running a Spark app

-The `work` directory includes a "Hello, world"-level Spark application that you can package and submit to the Spark cluster as follows.
+The `docker/work` directory includes a "Hello, world"-level Spark application that you can package and submit to the Spark cluster as follows.

     cd work/proj1